mpcmarques/bike-shop-webapp/README.md

 #### b.
 Adding a New Part Choice (e.g., Rim Color)

-- Marcus adds a new variant or updates a composed product:
+- Marcus adds a new variant:
   - In the UI, Marcus selects the master product (e.g., a bike) and adds a new variant (e.g., rim color "green").
   - The new variant is created as a Product document with the appropriate variation attribute.
   - The master product's `variants` array is updated to include the new variant.

+- Marcus adds a new combination to a composed product:
+  - In the UI, Marcus chooses the categories and master products of a new available combination.
+  - The composed product's `composed` array is updated to include the new possible combination.

 #### c.
 Setting Prices

-- Marcus can update the price of a product or variant via the admin UI.
+- Marcus can update the price of a master, variant or composed product via the admin UI.
 - To specify special pricing for combinations:
-  - Marcus creates or updates a variant with the specific combination (e.g., matte finish + full-suspension) and sets its price.
+  - Marcus creates or updates a variant included in a combined product.
-  - The UI allows Marcus to specify which combinations have special pricing.
+  - The UI allows Marcus to specify which combinations are possible on a combined product.
-  - The database stores these as separate variant products with the correct price.

 ---